RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	failover	is	a	key	concept	of	clustering	and	is	the most	common	configuration	with	active	and	passive	nodes	of	a system.

-### Question # 15 - 	Which	of	the	following	is	commonly	used	by	cloud	providers	to	assurecustomers	about	security	practices	or	to	entice	new	customers	to	their services?
+### [important knowledge] Question # 15 - 	Which	of	the	following	is	commonly	used	by	cloud	providers	to	[assure customers	about	security	practices]	or	to	entice	new	customers	[to	their services]?
 A.	Audits
 B.	Baselines
 C.	Vulnerability	assessments